 The Welsh Language Commissioner issued Mid and West Wales Fire and Rescue Authority with its Compliance Notice on 30 September 2016.
 This notice, sets out which Standards apply to Mid and West Wales Fire and Rescue Service, along with any exemptions and their implementation dates.
-You can access a copy of Mid and West Wales Fire and Rescue Authority's Compliance Notice here.
+The Mid and West Wales Fire and Rescue Authority's Compliance Notice is available on its website.

 As part of the Compliance Notice, the Authority was required, by 30 March 2017, to publish a document noting how it intends to comply at a corporate level, with the Standards - and what its internal processes are for oversight and monitoring implementation.
-You can access a copy of Mid and West Wales Fire and Rescue Service's Implementation Plan here.
+The Mid and West Wales Fire and Rescue Service's Implementation Plan is available on its website.
 Under the legislation, the Authority is also required to publish an annual monitoring report on progress made towards meeting and maintaining the Welsh Language Standards.
-This document outlines Mid and West Wales Fire and Rescue Service's compliance during 2018/19.
+This document outlines Mid and West Wales Fire and Rescue Service's compliance during 2019/20.